Self

 Originally Published:

-An internal monologue — or dialogue, narrative, or inner voice — refers to the thoughts that run through your brain, says Joni Ogle, LCSW, CSAT, a licensed clinical social worker.
 “Having an inner monologue is like having a discussion with yourself inside your head,” she tells Bustle.
-It includes asking yourself questions, internally reacting to what people say, and reflecting on experiences.
-It also often coincides with vivid mental imagery, which can play out kind of like a movie.
+It includes asking yourself questions, internally reacting to what other people say, and reflecting on experiences before, during, and after they occur.
+It also often coincides with vivid mental imagery, which can play out like a movie in your mind’s eye.

-If you don’t have an inner monologue, there’s no chatter in your head.
-It might show up sometimes, but for the most part, your mind is quiet.
+If you don’t have an inner monologue, then there’s no chatter in your head.
+A voice might show up sometimes as you mull over a problem, but for the most part, your mind is quiet.
 “It can feel like you aren’t thinking about anything,” Ogle explains.
-Instead of experiencing a voiceover or narration, you take in information but don’t really think about it.
-A person without an inner monologue isn’t constantly imagining their next move in their head, Pressley adds.
-Instead, they just kind of do it.

 It’s tough to perfectly explain each perspective — the human experience is complex, after all — but you’ll likely know which group you fall into after hearing about both.
 If you aren’t sure, pay attention to your thoughts.
 “If you find yourself talking in your head about what you’re doing or thinking, then it’s likely that you experience an inner monologue,” says Ogle.

-According to research, only 30-50% of people have inner monologues, which means up to 70% of people don’t have a talkative brain.
-The thing to keep in mind (no pun intended) is that it can vary from person to person, says Ogle, and an inner voice could become more or less intense throughout your life or depending on your mental state.
+The thing to keep in mind (no pun intended) is that it can vary from person to person, says Ogle, and your inner voice could become more or less intense throughout your life or depending on your mental state.
 If you’re super stressed, for instance, it’ll ramp up.

 Neither way of thinking is wrong or bad, BTW.
-Pressley says it’s OK if you have an inner monologue, and it’s OK if you don’t.
+Pressley says it’s OK if you have an inner monologue, and also OK if you don’t.
 “It’s just the way some people process information and language,” she says.

 Studies referenced: